edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security_apps.md

 **Key information:**

--   This endpoint allows you to quickly create, update, or delete one or more Security Apps.
+-   This operation allows you to quickly create, update, or delete one or more Security Apps.
 These actions cannot be undone.
 -   Create a Security App by adding a scope object in the request.
 -   Update a Security App by modifying an existing scope object in the request.
 The id property identifies the Security App that will be updated.
 -   Delete a Security App by excluding a scope object from the request.